Which Facebook template should you be using for your business?

 11th February 2020

 Facebook are constantly rolling out new updates and changes to the site.
-However, have you noticed Facebook templates?
+However, have you ever paid attention to the Facebook template you are using?
+Or Facebook templates in general?
 It’s a feature that was actually introduced back at the end of 2016!
 Don’t worry if you haven’t heard of it as you’re not alone.
 Although this update has flown under the radar it’s a really helpful addition to make life easier for the page owner.
-The main aim of each Facebook template is to make it easier for businesses to showcase the right information in the best format for their customer.
+Facebook is trying to improve the user experience by offering a multitude of templates.
+Making it easier for businesses to showcase the right information in the best format for their customer.

 Good for all page types, with buttons and tabs to help showcase what’s important to you.
 The buttons on this template and every other template encourage people the take the actions you’ve selected such as follow, recommend and save.

 Designed to help people find your services and get in touch.
+This is great for all service-led businesses.
+It provides a quick and straightforward way for users to see the services you offer.
 As mentioned above the buttons on this page template are to encourage people to follow, recommend and save however it also has a primary button – Call now.

 Designed to highlight your cause and encourage people to fundraise and donate to your non-profit.